mnhock/swcs/README.md

 ## SWCS

-Code for the course **Softwarecraftmanship and Clean Code** at the universities:
+Code for the course **Software Craftsmanship and Clean Code** at the universities:

 * https://www.th-nuernberg.de/
 * https://www.hs-ansbach.de/